-The Gottman Method focuses on building emotional intelligence and developing skills for managing conflict and enhancing friendship to help couples (like you!) create a system of shared meaning in your relationship.
+The Gottman Method focuses on building emotional intelligence and developing skills for managing conflict and enhancing friendship to help couples create a system of shared meaning in your relationship.
 What matters is not solving perpetual problems, but rather the affect with which they are discussed.
-The goal should be to establish a dialogue about the perpetual problem that communicates acceptance of your partner with humor, affection, and even amusement, to actively cope with the unresolvable problem rather than allowing it to fall into the condition of gridlock.
+The goal should be to establish a dialogue about the perpetual problem that communicates acceptance of your partner with humor, affection, and even amusement, to actively cope with the unresolvable problem, rather than allowing it to fall into the condition of gridlock.
 Gridlocked discussions only lead to painful exchanges or icy silence, and almost always involve the Four Horsemen (criticism, contempt, stonewalling, and defensiveness).
-In Thursday’s blog post, we will explain how to recognize if a perpetual problem in your relationship has become gridlocked and begin conversations about it.

 If you want to build a deeply meaningful relationship full of trust and intimacy, then subscribe below to receive our blog posts directly to your inbox: